 What Does it Take to Be an Informatics Nurse Specialist?

-Job Description: Apply knowledge of nursing and informatics to assist in the design, development, and ongoing modification of computerized health care systems.
+Informatics Nurse Specialist Definition Apply knowledge of nursing and informatics to assist in the design, development, and ongoing modification of computerized health care systems.
 May educate staff and assist in problem solving to promote the implementation of the health care system.

 - Design, develop, select, test, implement, and evaluate new or modified informatics solutions, data structures, and decision-support mechanisms to support patients, health care professionals, and their information management and human-computer and human-technology interactions within health care contexts.

-Informatics Nurse Specialist Needed Skills
+What an Informatics Nurse Specialist Should Know

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.